In Memory of Carson

 Carson is no longer lame, his skin infection has cleared up with repeated baths and anti-fungal medication, and he has gained 15 pounds.
 He loves to eat, chew his treats and go for walks.
-He had his portrait done by Sue Steiner of Save A Face Project.
 He acts very silly after having a bath, as you can see in the picture.
 He actually has a skin condition called Acanthosis nigricans.
 The itching and seborrhea are gone now.
 Carson is a great example of how almost no animal is a hopeless case.
 He loves every minute of his new life and brings laughter and joy to our home.
-Our Norwegian friend calls him a “charmtroll”.
-Deriving from the norwegian word “sjarmtroll”, charm troll is an expression used to describe a child with the ability to charm.
-We think it applies!
+See him on Youtube!